 In considering house prices, longer term analysis is more informative than looking at movements between specific quarters, which can be influenced by a range of factors.
-Figure 1a shows that the mix-adjusted average price of dwellings in Jersey, as measured by the Jersey House Price Index, was essentially stable during 2002 and 2003 and then underwent a small rate of increase of around 3% per annum in 2004 and 2005.
-The first nine months of 2006 have seen an increase of about 6% on 2005 (whether compared to the first nine months or the full calendar year) and suggests that price growth is now progressing at a higher rate.
+Figures 1 and 2 illustrate that the mix-adjusted average price of dwellings in Jersey, as measured by the Jersey House Price Index, was essentially stable during 2002 and 2003 and then underwent a small rate of increase of around 3% per annum in 2004 and 2005.
+The latest year, 2006, has seen an increase of about 6.5% on 2005, indicating that price growth is now progressing at a higher rate.